caverac/agd-doc/method.rst

 can take :math:`\epsilon_0=0`.
 However, when random fluctuations are added to the target function, this condition needs to be modified accordingly.
-A good selection of :math:`\epsilon_0` thus needs to be in proportion to the RMS of the analized signal.
+A good selection of :math:`\epsilon_0` thus needs to be in proportion to the RMS of the analyzed signal.

 * Next we require that the function :math:`f(x)` has a "bump" in